Yupei-Du/uunlp-group-meeting/README.md

 Repository for hosting UU NLP group meeting materials.

-In the folder for each semester we host the slides and other materials for each meeting.
+In the folder for each semester we host the slides and other meeting materials.